VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI3/intro.md

 Of course, new features you love will be added too.
 Software can get bug fixes.
 Entirely new kinds of software may come into existence.

-You may meet new friends in a virtual world,
+You might meet new friends in a VR Chat.

-[TODO] VR Chat... maybe.
-I don't love this as an example.

-...
+Maybe you use large language models to help you quickly write one-off programs.

+Perhaps you like try out new software synthesizers to make interesting sounds.

+Maybe you're writing a fiction novel using software that helps you keep track of your characters and locations.

+New, useful software is always being made and pushing the boundaries of what's possible.
+</br></br>

 {{< /light >}}